operate-first/continuous-delivery/docs/setup_cd_pipeline.md

 It is the responsibility of the Users/Developer to setup a robot or a serviceaccount in the image registry and pass on the kubernetes secret containing `.dockerconfigjson` secret.
 On the quay repository, the robot can be setup and the kubernetes secret of the robot can be passed to the aicoe-ci instance.
 This secret would be setup in the instance and would be available for the users to specific as a registry-secret.
 Steps to setup robot in quay and configure it to the quay repository:

-- First, we need to create a robot in the Organization (also possible to setup in individual account).<br>
+- First, we need to create a robot in the Organization (also possible to setup in individual account).<br />
-  Adding a robot account<br>
+  Adding a robot account<br />
   Click on Create Robot Account and enter a name for the account.
-The username will become namespace+accountname where namespace is the name of the user or Organization.<br>
+The username will become namespace+accountname where namespace is the name of the user or Organization.<br />
   ![quay-robot](/docs/quay-robots.png)

 - Click on the Robot creation, goto kubernetes secret and pass on that information to aicoe-ci instance.
 Currently you would have to pass it on by contacting us, we are still trying to figure out some alternative